Ali26101991/Hello-world/README.md

 t2.start()

 # what is race condition ?
-It is a bug generated when we do multiprocessing
+It is a bug generated when we do multiprocessing.
+It occures because of two or more thread tried to update the same varialble and results into unreliable output.

+concurrent accesses to shared resources can lead to race condition.

+* Thread syncronization technique ( to fix race condition )

+  a common approach to protect critical section of the code ( prevent concurrent access )

+* following three thread synconization techniques
+  1) Using Locks
+  2) Using R-Lock
+  3) Using Semaphores